direktt/direktt-auto-greet/readme.md

 ## Support

+You can find the detailed plugin documentation in the Wiki section - https://github.com/direktt/direktt-auto-greet/wiki Please use Issues section of this repository for any issue you might have - https://github.com/direktt/direktt-auto-greet/issues.
+Join Direktt Community on Discord - [Direktt Discord Server](https://discord.gg/xaFWtbpkWp)

-Contact [Direktt](https://direktt.com/) for questions, issues, or contributions.
+Contact [Direktt](https://direktt.com/) for general questions, issues, or contributions.